PoisotLab/website/content/ddes/_index.md

 Greater Montréal area and the Canadian shield.
 It is known to have the best food of all field stations in Canada.

-## Dates
+## Dates & transportation

-The exact dates will be confirmed in the coming weeks; the two possible weeks are April 27 to May 3, and May 4 to May 10.
+The intensive class will run from April 27 to May 3.
 Selected applicants will be notified by the second week of February at the latest.

-## Transport

 We will take care of the transportation from the Université de Montréal to the field station on the morning on the first day, and from the field station to the